margaretmf/margaretmf.github.io/creativewriting.md

 It came back up through another's song of the enigmatic smile, the victim and the truth-or-darer, the catcalls, the mesmeric teasing, the silence, the silent treatment, and the noise, the encouragement of men to love, the satire to point out vices, flaws, and the hidden things to be understood.

 <br>

+ ## Writing ##
+People write literature and poems and essays about experiences in shopping malls and stores.
+Good literature and poems, and essays, can also inspire how businesses design themselves.
+It's an economy driven by English literature.

+Everything starts at home.
+At home, people write their stories.
+Outside of home, in the community, people can publish their stories.
+At home, life starts, and this life spreads out in the community.
+Everything in the community can lead back to home life, and everything in home life can spread out.
+It's a community, an economy driven by home.

 ----------